-Remember, essential oils should not be applied directly to the skin.
+Remember, most essential oils should not be applied directly to the skin.
 They are best when diluted into a carrier oil, making up a small proportion of the total application.

 Vitamin E